Code-Institute-Submissions/Second_milestone/README.md

 ### Navigation and Menu

 The navigation bar is fixed to the top of the page to make it accessible at all times, making the site easy to navigate.
-It consists of two interactive elements, the 'MENU' and 'BACK' headings.
+It consists of two interactive elements, the "MENU" and "BACK" headings.

-The 'MENU' element onced engaged by the user reveals a full screen view of the application navigation which include the Cardinal directions i.e. North, East, West and South, and the 'About' section.
+The "MENU" element once engaged by the user reveals a full screen view of the application navigation which include the Cardinal directions i.e. North, East, West and South, and the "About" section.
 The Cardinal directions will display list of Surfing Spots for selected direction of choice.
-The 'ABOUT' section will display application information and a link to its developer website.
+The "ABOUT" section will display application information and a link to its developer website.

-The 'BACK' element, which is basically a navigating back action, is not visible on the landing page but will appear once the user pass the first step of selecting the Cardinal Direction of choice, whether it is North, South, etc. The user will have an option to go back to the selection or move to the next step of selecting a Surfing Spot to display the forecast.
-The 'BACK' element will be visible in the surfing forecast as well and will bring the user back to the list of surfing spots of previously selected Cardinal Direction.
+The "BACK" element, which is basically a navigating back action, is not visible on the landing page but will appear once the user pass the first step of selecting the Cardinal Direction of choice, whether it is North, South, etc. The user will have an option to go back to the selection or move to the next step of selecting a Surfing Spot to display the forecast.
+The "BACK" element will be visible in the surfing forecast as well and will bring the user back to the list of surfing spots of previously selected Cardinal Direction.

 ### Google Maps

 The top element which is displayed when the page loads, contains a Google Map showing a map of Ireland with all of the Surfing Spots clearly marked on it.
 The user can click on each of the markers to see the Surfing Spot title, the county it belongs to and its Cardinal direction.
 Once the user navigate through the application, the map will adjust to user behaviour.
 If the user select one of the Cardinal directions, the map will change its position and zoom in towards Surfing locations that belong to the selection.
 Same will happen when user choose a Surfing Spot Title to display the forecast.
-The Map will center its location and zoom in to show the spot.
+The Map will centre its location and zoom in to show the spot.
 Once the user navigate back to the previous selections, the map will readjust accordingly.

 ### Main Content